-- (e) Write a Makefile that compiles parsegenome.c and place the Makefile into the exercise2 directory. - 3.
-Unix and Linux systems use special files in the /dev directory to handle access to devices.
+- 3. Unix and Linux sytems use special files in the /dev directory to handle access to devices.
 Two such special device files provide a source of random numbers.
 These files are /dev/random and /dev/urandom. - (a) Find out what the conceptual difference between these two files is.
-Write your answer to a text file named exercise3a.txt and place it in the exercise3 directory. - (b) Write a program in a file called exercise3b.c that opens the file /dev/urandom for reading and then performs a loop which - reads one byte from /dev/urandom;

-- prints one line consisting of the value of this byte as signed decimal integer, as unsigned decimal integer, and in hexadecimal notation (seperated by space); - exits (from the loop) if the value of the byte is 42.
+Write your answer to a text file named exercise3a.txt and place it in the exercise3 directory. - (b) Write a program in a file called exercise3b.c that opens the file /dev/urandom for reading and then performs a loop which - reads one byte from /dev/urandom; - prints one line consisting of the value of this byte as signed decimal integer, as unsigned decimal integer, and in hexadecimal notation (seperated by a space); - exits (from the loop) if the value of the byte is 42.